 Everything you need to know about a full health MOT

-Health screenings can be integral in safeguarding our long-term health.
-So, how, where and when should you get your next full body health MOT?
+Health screenings play a crucial role in protecting our long-term health.
+So, where and when should you get your next full body health MOT?

 Being healthy and happy is what most of us aspire towards.
 Along with enjoying life to the fullest and spending as much time as possible with the people we love.

-And much like we wouldn’t ignore taking our car for its yearly MOT, it’s important we don’t avoid occasionally giving your body a once over to make sure it is running as it should.
+And much like we wouldn’t ignore taking our car for its yearly MOT, it’s important we don’t avoid occasionally giving your body a once over to make sure all is running as it should.

 “A health screening is a routine check-up of your general health,” says Dr Kiran Johal, a NHS Doctor.
 “The idea is to give an overall picture of your current health and wellbeing, as well as determining your risk of developing particular medical conditions,” she adds.